 FIFA initiated the first female World Cup in 1991 and within a decade its popularity blossomed many folds as a reported 1,194,221 tickets were sold for the 1999 Women’s World Cup.
 Even UEFA started organising tournaments for women in the mid-1980s which has provided significantly to the shape of the game in its present professional form.
 Along the years, many talented and gifted players have graced the field but only the best among the rest have achieved at the highest level.
-Keeping everything in perspective, here’s a countdown to the top 10 female football athletes who have taken the world by storm:
+Keeping everything in perspective, let us have a look at some of the best female footballers in the world right now, who have taken the world by storm.

 Here are the 10 best female footballers in the world right now –

 Venezuelan footballer Deyna Castellanos started her youth playing career at Escuela de Futbol Juan Arango in 2013 at just 14 years of age.
 After having a splendid goal-scoring spell at her college level team FSU Seminoles, she was signed by the Santa Clarita Blue Heat and since then has been a regular face for both her club and national team alike.

 One of the best female footballers in the world right now, Castellanos, had previously won the Golden Boot award at the 2014 FIFA U-17 Women’s World Cup with six goals and was recently awarded the United Women’s Soccer Player of the Year in her first season of senior football.
 Castellanos is currently the all-time leading goal-scorer of the FIFA U-17 Women’s World Cup tournaments with 11 goals.